apache/datafusion/docs/source/user-guide/sql/scalar_functions_new.md

 ### `to_unixtime`

-Converts an integer to RFC3339 timestamp format (`YYYY-MM-DDT00:00:00.000000000Z`).
-Integers and unsigned integers are interpreted as nanoseconds since the unix epoch (`1970-01-01T00:00:00Z`) return the corresponding timestamp.
+Converts a value to seconds since the unix epoch (`1970-01-01T00:00:00Z`).
+Supports strings, dates, timestamps and double types as input.
+Strings are parsed as RFC3339 (e.g. '2023-07-20T05:44:00') if no [Chrono formats](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) are provided.

 ```
 to_unixtime(expression[, ..., format_n])